Information for Preteens: Girl Ventures

-Girl Ventures was previously the Bay Area Girls Center.
-They take young girls on trips into nature to learn more about themselves, make friends and have fun.
+Girl Ventures was previously known as the Bay Area Girls Center.
+They take young girls on trips into nature to learn more about themselves, make friends, and have fun.
 This is my personal experience.

 About Girl Ventures

 Girl Ventures is a two-week trip for middle school girls going into seventh or eighth grade.
 On this trip you go sea kayaking in Tomales Bay, rock climbing, and backpacking.
 You are supposed to be as close to nature as possible.

 Trust me, it is possible to survive for two weeks without makeup, jewelry, shaving, deodorant, cell phones, boys, and all of the other items that we as people tend to cling to in our comfort zone.
 You not only learn how to stay clean with a bandanna and biodegradable soap, but you learn to find and appreciate your own personal power!

 It may seem kind of strange and hard at first.
 However, you start to have a ton of fun and don’t mind the lack of creature comforts at all.
 Each group is unique, and has their own issues.
 They are expected to take care of some of the things that come up on their own.